 ISA Private Client Services

 The ISA Private Client Services program is intended to educate ISA appraisers who wish to work with high-net-worth clients and their collections.
 Participants will learn best practices and how to work with the gatekeepers specializing in Private Client Services.
-While not a certification, after completion of the proposed program, ISA appraisers can use the ISA Private Client Services affiliation to promote this service in their appraisal practices.
+While not a certification, after completion of the program, ISA appraisers can use the ISA Private Client Services affiliation to promote this service in their appraisal practices.

 - Complete the two-day ISA Private Client Services seminar, Appraising in the World of High-Net-Worth Individuals, in person or as a recorded webinar

 - Be compliant with the most current USPAP and AQB regulations and standards

 - Have an ISA AM designation or above and be an ISA member in good standing

 - ISA CAPP member applicants must meet four of the twelve Private Client Services program acceptance requirements

 - ISA AM member applicants must apply for the CAPP program within three months and complete the CAPP process within one year in addition to meeting six of the twelve program acceptance requirements